julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 Here are some of the most time-honored fertility rituals drawn from European, Slavic, and folk traditions—woven from soil, moonlight, and plant magic.

+For a deeper look into how land, livestock, and lineage were bound into one cycle of creation, explore **[Fertility Rituals & Charms of the Old World](/old-world-fertility-magic/)** — a broader ancestral map of how magic moved through soil, hearth, and body.

 ## 1. Moon Bathing for Womb Awakening

 The full moon has long been linked to fertility, menstruation, and conception.
 Witches would bathe under the moon—clothed or bare—asking the Moon Mother to cleanse the past and fill the womb with light.
 Sometimes they soaked in warm baths infused with **mugwort**, **rose petals**, and **raspberry leaf**.